 Mineral deposits of various types have been identified in Northern Labrador.
 The most notable, being the presence of Uranium within the District.
 Many companies have spent much time and effort exploring the barren Labrador wilderness for signs of exportable Uranium deposits.
 To date this activity has provided short term employment to residents.
-In 2008, the Nunatsiavut Assembly implemented a ban on Uranium mining and milling for 3 years.
-This ban is still in place until 2011, after that it is not known if any further development will occur.
+From 2008 to 2011, the Nunatsiavut Assembly implemented a ban on Uranium mining and milling for 3 years.
+This ban was lifted in March 2012 upon the ratification of the Nunatsiavut Environmental Protection Act.